-You will incur interest charges if you borrow on margin using a securities-based loan in any of your accounts.
-IAA negotiates these charges and you may pay more or less for comparable services than at another firm.
-IAA also sets the pricing in most cases, and part of our business model includes deriving profit from these fees.
-IAA also receives rebates from our clearing firms that are calculated based on all or a portion of these assets.
+You will incur interest charges if you borrow on margin or use a securities-based loan in any of your accounts.
+You may pay more or less for comparable services than at another firm.

 During periods of lower trading activity, the advisory fee may be higher than the transaction charges you would have paid in a brokerage account.
 We encourage you to discuss your options with your IAR in order to determine whether an investment advisory account is appropriate for you.
 You should carefully review the value of the advice and scope of services you would be getting in an advisory relationship versus a brokerage account.